 Not a fan of the name.
 But, I’ve got that X server memory hole in Feisty on my machine and Gutsy supposedly has the fix.
 Tried it at home last night on my dual-booting laptop (XP and Feisty until last night).
 Insert CD, reboot off CD, let it run.

 Perfect installation.
 Haven’t had time to play with the neat cool 3D stuff yet, but the successful autodetection and the full setup was very impressive, especially compared to the bad old days when autosetup was a fast way to lock your machine up or worse, but nothing more!
 Have to say, I still like Debian for servers, but for desktop machines, I’m sold on the Ubuntu model.
-I don’t install my desktop often enough to become an expert on the process, so an idiot’s interface is a good thing for that for me.
-On a server, it’d be unacceptable but that’s a different gig alltogether.
-And the degree of polish is nice as well.
-There’s something very satisfying about pointing to your desktop as being more bling, bling than a windows users’ and also knowing that it’s a stable unix system underneath.
-It’s no wonder people love Macs these days.
+I don’t install my desktop often enough to become an expert on the process, so an idiot’s interface is a good thing for that for me.… Read the rest

 On a seperate project from the PEAR work I’ve been doing of late, I’ve just rewritten an earlier project to use the Prado framework.
 I spent some time a while back looking at various frameworks, and in the end came down to a choice between Symfony and Prado.
 Because of the way this current project works, I thought Prado’s event-driven model was an easier fit than Symfony’s MVC model.
 Mind you, for other projects (including the one I was using PEAR for), I think Symfony would be ideal (and I didn’t use it earlier only because of time pressure).

-Happily, the front-end of the project I was refactoring into Prado had no work done on it at all (the previous version was effectively a proof-of-concept with all the work in the back end).
-Still though, if I had to do it over, I’d probably quote an extra week and rewrite the whole thing from scratch using ActiveRecord instead of the custom database interaction I… Read the rest
+Happily, the front-end of the project I was refactoring into Prado had no work done on it at all (the previous version was effectively a proof-of-concept with all the work in the back end).… Read the rest